learn-the-web/topics/dom.md

 checklist: javascript-checklist
 ---

-The DOM—Document Object Model—is the system that Javascript uses to interact with HTML.
-The DOM is really Javascript’s representation of your HTML document that can be fully manipulated.
+The DOM—Document Object Model—is the system that JavaScript uses to interact with HTML.
+The DOM is really JavaScript’s representation of your HTML document that can be fully manipulated.

 ---

-## Plain Javascript vs. jQuery
+## Plain JavaScript vs. jQuery

-With Javascript in the browser, Javascript’s primary purpose is to manipulate HTML, respond to user events, and manage data.
+With JavaScript in the browser, JavaScript’s primary purpose is to manipulate HTML, respond to user events, and manage data.

-You can use either plain Javascript or jQuery with you’re developing your website. jQuery doesn’t replace Javascript, you’ll still end up using all of your Javascript knowledge, jQuery just extends and simplifies some of the Javascript tasks.
+You can use either plain JavaScript or jQuery with you’re developing your website. jQuery doesn’t replace JavaScript, you’ll still end up using all of your JavaScript knowledge, jQuery just extends and simplifies some of the JavaScript tasks.

 ### Including jQuery

-jQuery is simple to use on your website, you just have to include the jQuery Javascript file and you’ll inherit all of jQuery’s functionality.
+jQuery is simple to use on your website, you just have to include the jQuery JavaScript file and you’ll inherit all of jQuery’s functionality.

 1. You can download the jQuery file from the website and put it in your `js` folder
 2. You can use a content delivery network, CDN, to include jQuery